perseas/Pyrseas/docs/dbextend.rst

  - history_for: This table is to be added to the given schema and will hold a history of changes in another table.

-:program:`dbenhance` first reads the database catalogs.
-It also reads the configuration file ``pyrseas.cfg``, either in the default location provided with the utility, from the current directory, or from the location pointed at by the environment variable PYRSEAS_CONFIG. :program:`dbenhance` then reads the enhancement specification file and outputs a YAML file, including the existing catalog information together with the desired enhancements.
+:program:`dbextend` first reads the database catalogs.
+It also reads a configuration, either internal or external, from a file in the current directory, or from the location pointed at by the environment variable PYRSEAS_CONFIG. :program:`dbextend` then reads the extension specification file and outputs a YAML file, including the existing catalog information together with the desired enhancements.
 The YAML file is suitable for input to :program:`yamltodb` to generate the SQL